John Arundell (died 1545)

-Sir John Arundell (1474–1545) Knight Banneret, of Lanherne, St Mawgan-in-Pyder, Cornwall, was "the most important man in the county", being Receiver-General of the Duchy of Cornwall.
-His monumental brass in the church at St Columb Major in Cornwall was described by Dunkin (1882) as "perhaps the most elaborate and interesting brass to be found in Cornwall".
+Sir John Arundell (1474–1545) Knight Banneret, of Lanherne, St. Mawgan-in-Pyder, Cornwall, was Receiver-General of the Duchy of Cornwall.
+Called "the most important man in the county", Sir John's monumental brass in the church at St. Columb Major in Cornwall was described by Dunkin (1882) as "perhaps the most elaborate and interesting brass to be found in Cornwall".

 Origins

-He was the eldest son of Sir Thomas Arundell (1454–1485) KB, by his wife Katharine Dynham, third daughter of John Dynham (1406–1458) and wife Joan Arches, and coheiress to her brother John, 1st Baron Dynham.
+Arundell was the eldest son of Sir Thomas Arundell (1454–1485) KB, by his wife Katharine Dynham, third daughter of John Dynham (1406–1458) and wife Joan Arches, and coheiress to her brother John, 1st Baron Dynham.
 His family's establishment was at Lanherne House, mainly built in the 16th and 17th centuries.
 The senior branch of the ancient Cornish family of Arundell had been seated at Lanherne since the middle of the 13th century.

 Career

 In 1506, under King Henry VII, he became Receiver-General of the Duchy of Cornwall, and in 1509 was confirmed by Henry VIII in that office for life.
 He was knighted by bathing on the eve of All Saints, 31 October 1494 and Knight banneret at the Battle of the Spurs in 1513, during the expedition to Terouenne and Tournay.
 In 1525 he declined ennoblement on the plea of insufficient wealth.
 His family had remained strictly Catholic unlike his relatives the Arundells of Trerice.